swo/carnivores/README.md

 which made it convenient to classify each shape.

-The results are below. ("Circle position" counts in the reverse order of the arrows, so the singleton is #1 and the straight-4 is #12.)
+The results are below. ("Circle position" counts in the reverse order of the arrows, so the singleton is #1 and the tall staff is #12.)
 Notably, some shapes are out of order.
-It looks like the second two size-3 shapes (straight-3 and triangle) should be reversed, and it looks like the four of the first three size-4 shapes are out of order.
+It looks like the second two size-3 shapes (short staff and triangle) should be reversed, and it looks like the four of the first three size-4 shapes are out of order.
 The size-4's should go:

 - worm (current first size-4)
 - rhombus (currently third)
-- C (currently fourth)
+- arch (currently fourth)
 - hockey stick (currently second)

 | Circle position | # appearances | Size | MOI  |